Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 The PagedAttention kernel is modified to read the key and value vectors block-wise using this block table mapping (Figure 5).
 This non-contiguous access decouples the logical view of the sequence from the physical memory layout, eliminating the contiguous memory requirement.

-Dynamic Block Allocation:
+**Dynamic Block Allocation:**

 Physical blocks are allocated dynamically and on demand as new tokens are generated.
 Since all physical blocks are fixed-size, external fragmentation is eliminated, and internal fragmentation is minimized to, at most, one KV block per sequence.

-Copy-on-Write (CoW) for Sharing:
+**Copy-on-Write (CoW) for Sharing:**

 For parallel sampling or beam search, sequences share the same physical blocks for their common prefixes (e.g., the input prompt blocks).

-Each physical block has a reference count (Figure 8).
+**Each physical block has a reference count**

 When a sequence needs to write a new token to a shared physical block, the system detects the reference count is greater than 1, allocates a new physical block, copies the data from the old shared block (CoW), updates the sequence's block table entry to point to the new block, and decrements the old block's reference count.
 This achieves memory sharing with minimal overhead.

-Preemption and Recovery:
+**Preemption and Recovery:**

 When GPU memory runs out, the scheduler preempts a sequence group (like beam candidates).

 The recovery method is either:

-Swapping: The KV blocks are copied from GPU memory to CPU RAM via the CPU Block Allocator.
+**Swapping:** The KV blocks are copied from GPU memory to CPU RAM via the CPU Block Allocator.

-Recomputation: The blocks are simply discarded, and when the request is rescheduled, the model recomputes the necessary KV cache by treating the previously generated sequence as a new prompt.
+**Recomputation:** The blocks are simply discarded, and when the request is rescheduled, the model recomputes the necessary KV cache by treating the previously generated sequence as a new prompt.

 ### c) Evaluation

 ### Experimental setup

-Models: OPT-13B, OPT-66B, OPT-175B, and LLAMA-13B, run on NVIDIA A100 GPUs (1 to 8 GPUs depending on model size).
+**Models:** OPT-13B, OPT-66B, OPT-175B, and LLAMA-13B, run on NVIDIA A100 GPUs (1 to 8 GPUs depending on model size).

 Workloads: Synthesized requests based on real-world datasets with different length characteristics: